2018 in Glory: Background

+Results

+Glory 62: Rotterdam

+Glory 62: Rotterdam was a kickboxing event held on December 8, 2018 at Rotterdam Ahoy in Rotterdam, Netherlands.

+Background

 Glory's No.1-ranked heavyweight Benjamin Adegbuyi of Romania has been named the No. 1 seed in the tournament draw.
 Seed No. 2 has been assigned to Jamal Ben Saddik of Morocco.
 Heavyweight champion Rico Verhoeven talks acting career and could be stripped of belt.